anastl/introductoryProgramAiront/studyMaterials/studyMaterial.md

 * ***pending***: initial state, neither fulfilled nor rejected.
 * ***fulfilled***: meaning that the operation was completed successfully.
 * ***rejected***: meaning that the operation failed.

 The eventual state of a pending promise can either be fulfilled with a value or rejected with a reason (error).
 When either of these options occur, the associated handlers queued up by a promise's then method are called.
 If the promise has already been fulfilled or rejected when a corresponding handler is attached, the handler will be called, so there is no race condition between an asynchronous operation completing and its handlers being attached.
+## Async / Await
+The async function declaration declares an async function where the await keyword is permitted within the function body.
+The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.
+### Async
+The word `“async”` before a function means that a function always returns a promise. `Async` functions can contain zero or more `await` expressions. `Await` expressions make promise-returning functions behave as though they're synchronous by suspending execution until the returned promise is fulfilled or rejected.
+The resolved value of the promise is treated as the return value of the `await` expression.
+Use of `async` and `await` enables the use of ordinary `try / catch` blocks around asynchronous code.
+Even though the return value of an `async` function behaves as if it's wrapped in a `Promise.resolve`, they are not equivalent.
+An `async` function will return a different reference, whereas `Promise.resolve` returns the same reference if the given value is a promise.
+The body of an `async` function can be thought of as being split by zero or more `await` expressions.
+Top-level code, up to and including the first `await` expression (if there is one), is run synchronously.
+In this way, an `async` function without an `await` expression will run synchronously.
+If there is an `await` expression inside the function body, however, the `async` function will always complete asynchronously.
+Code after each `await` expression can be thought of as existing in a `.then` `callback`.
+In this way a promise chain is progressively constructed with each reentrant step through the function.
+The return value forms the final link in the chain.
+### Await
+The `await` operator is used to wait for a Promise and get its fulfillment value.
+It can only be used inside an `async` function or at the top level of a module.
+The return value is the fulfillment value of the promise or thenable object, or, if the expression is not thenable, the expression's own value.
+`await` is usually used to unwrap promises by passing a `Promise` as the expression.
+Using `await` pauses the execution of its surrounding `async` function until the promise is settled (that is, fulfilled or rejected).
+When execution resumes, the value of the `await` expression becomes that of the fulfilled promise.
+If the promise is rejected, the `await` expression throws the rejected value.
+Because `await` is only valid inside `async` functions and modules, which themselves are asynchronous and return promises, the `await` expression never blocks the main thread and only defers execution of code that actually depends on the result, i.e. anything after the `await` expression.

 ***[Go back to the main table of contents](https://github.com/anastl/introductoryProgramAiront/blob/master/studyMaterials/studyMaterial.md#table-of-contents)***